Christmas tree in the lobby of our hotel in Mumbai.

-Again, yesterday, we considered our prospects of a back-up plan in the event the flight to Johannesburg is canceled last minute.
-Tom tends to be more optimistic and assume we’ll make it, whereby I always prefer to have a Plan B in place, just in case.
+Again, yesterday, we considered our prospects of a backup plan if the flight to Johannesburg is canceled last minute.
+Tom tends to be more optimistic and assumes we’ll make it, whereby I always prefer to have a Plan B in place, just in case.

-I guess at this point, we can’t conclusively state what we’ll do at the Mumbai International Airport in the middle of the night, if we’re denied boarding our booked flight, a second time which would be a repeat of the situation on March 20, 2020.
+I guess at this point.
+We can’t conclusively state what we’ll do at the Mumbai International Airport in the middle of the night if we’re denied boarding our booked flight a second time, which would repeat the situation on March 20, 2020.
 In researching online, there are so many varying restrictions and regulations due to Covid-19.
-Many of the previously mentioned options we’d considered don’t appear to make as much sense as they did weeks ago, based on our ongoing research.
+Based on our ongoing research, many of the previously mentioned options we’d considered don’t appear to make as much sense as they did weeks ago.

-Here, in our posts, we contemplated a number of Plan B options.
-However, going forward, we simply have to see how it all rolls out as time nears.
+Here, in our posts, we contemplated several Plan B options.
+However, in the future, we have to see how it all rolls out as time nears.
 I’m sure if the flight is canceled between now and then, we’ll be notified.
 The worst-case scenario is that it will be canceled while we’re already at the airport in the middle of the night.

 More decorations in the hotel lobby.

 Anyway, back to Christmas.
 Hum…each time I look at the homepage on my phone and see “December 25, 2020,” I’m reminded of how most of us throughout the world are anxious for this dreadful year to come to an end.
 But, what will the New Year bring?
-Will sufficient numbers be vaccinated to eventually reach a state of herd immunity?
+Will sufficient numbers be vaccinated to reach a state of herd immunity eventually?

 In any case, we wish every one of our readers who celebrate a very Merry Christmas, filled with hope, love, and prayers for the future.
-For those who do not, we wish you, along with the remainder of the citizens of the world, a safer, healthier, and more promising future in years to come.
+For those who do not, we wish you, along with the remainder of the world’s citizens, a safer, healthier, and more promising future in years to come.